Chart Color Schemes

 The latest Census data sees Rosewood placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Rosewood's cultural diversity was found to be below average, with 88.5% of its population being citizens, 90.8% born in Australia, and 97.6% speaking English only at home.
-The predominant religion in Rosewood is Christianity, accounting for 50.5% of the population, compared to 54.9% across Greater Brisbane.
-In terms of ancestry, the top three represented groups in Rosewood are Australian (31.3%), English (30.6%), and Scottish (9.0%).
+Rosewood's cultural diversity was found to be below average, with 88.5% of its population being citizens and 90.8% born in Australia.
+English is spoken exclusively at home by 97.6% of Rosewood residents.
+The predominant religion in Rosewood is Christianity, practiced by 50.5% of the population, compared to 54.9% across Greater Brisbane.

 Frequently Asked Questions - Diversity